audiologiks/findajob/README.md

 **Twiml** - Examples from Twilio website that I download to work on as examples, or code for voice features that I have adapted.

+**kb**  - Migration of Help and How To content on finding a job overseas in Japan and other countries.

+**karaoke** - Lyrics to practice Japanese or English songs using a web voice client

 # How Does this Work with:
 Job Placement counselors helping foreign students to find jobs in the Japanese job market.